Site logo

 When it comes to making a racehorse fast, training and care are key.
 Think of it like this: even if you have a sports car, it won’t go fast without the right fuel and a good driver.
 For racehorses, it’s pretty similar.

-A good trainer knows how to push a horse just enough to improve, without overdoing it.
+A good trainer can push a horse just enough to improve without overdoing it.
 It’s like having a personal coach who knows exactly what workout you need.

 Care is equally important.
 Imagine trying to run a marathon on no sleep and junk food.
-You wouldn’t get very far, right?
+You wouldn’t get very far.

 For horses, good care means the right diet, plenty of rest, and medical attention when needed.
 It’s all about making sure the horse is healthy and happy.
 A well-cared-for horse is a fast horse.